 Article is published in AircraftIt magazine

 Despite the pandemic, Volaris is serving over one million passengers a month.
-The Mexican airline also successfully launched, last September, its new subsidiary airline Volaris El Salvador, the first ultra-low-cost national flag carrier.
+Last September, the Mexican airline also successfully launched its new subsidiary airline Volaris El Salvador, the first ultra-low-cost national flag carrier.
 Volaris also has another subsidiary airline, Volaris Costa Rica, launched in 2016.

 • Company Integrated Annual Report